Is Steve Jobs trying to protect Apple’s public relations image by deflecting negative PR attention towards himself?

 Recently, many bloggers have focused on an email from Steve Jobs, in which he emailed a customer and allegedly said that the phone worked perfectly well and claimed customers are holding the handsets incorrectly.

-Steve Jobs has a track record of replying to people personally by email, as illustrated by this Steve Jobs’ blog.
-As you can see, often his emails are short and terse.
+Steve Jobs has a track record of replying to people personally by email, however short and terse.